 The most memorable game villains have a unique look or style

 This is the first thing that stood out to me.
 The best villains in almost every game I can remember looked unique in some way.
 This helps them stand out in the player’s mind.
-Just think about it yourself.
+Think about it yourself for a minute.
 I almost guarantee the first few villains that come to your mind have some unique look to them.

 Take for example Kerrigan from StarCraft.
 Imagine for a second if she just looked like another Terran or Zerg unit.
 Would anyone pay much attention to her?
 But she looks really cool and has popped up in fan art all over the internet.

 What about Kuja from Final Fantasy IX.
-I have not played Final Fantasy IX in years and truth be told I did not remember a lot about Kuja but he stood out in my mind because of the way he looks.
+I have not played Final Fantasy IX in years and I do not remember a lot about it at this point.
+But Kuja stands out in my mind because of the way he looks.
 Imagine just for a second if we changed him to look like a normal person and kept everything else about him the same.
 Would it still be so easy to recall him?

 Then there is Pyramid head from Silent Hill?
 Would we even know or remember who the main antagonist was in Silent Hill if he looked like a normal guy with a sword?